The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Miradouro do Ninho da Manta

 There are also many outcrops here and the perspective seen from the hill opposite of the balcony is beautiful as well!
-Here you’ll have more a raw mountainous landscape or the valley in your foreground.
-While at Miradouro Juncal you’ll look straight upon the blanket of clouds, or the ocean.
+Here you’ll have more of a raw mountainous landscape or the valley in your foreground.
+While at Miradouro Juncal you’ll look straight upon the sea of clouds, or the ocean.
 Depending on the weather circumstances of course.

 My experience at both viewpoints was that at Miradouro Juncal you can shoot more ‘minimalistic’ pictures with a sea of clouds and eventually a person in your frame.
 There is no real foreground here, except when you use the tall grass or other natural attributes.
-But you can be more creative with different focal lengths, creating a different perspective of the scene every time you change focal length.
+But you can be more creative with different focal lengths, creating a different perspective of the scene every time you change the focal length.
 While at Miradouro do Ninho da Manta you can be more creative with the surroundings, making use of the mountains as foreground or backdrop.
-Changing position to get another perspective, making use of the path as leading lines and so on.
+Changing position to get another perspective, making use of the path as leading lines, and so on.

 Miradouro da Pedra Rija

-What to prepare and bring for sunrise at Pico do Arieiro
+What to prepare and bring for sunrise at Pico do Arieiro?

-Whether you only watch the sunrise at Pico do Arieiro or also plan to do the Pico to Pico hike, below a list of things to bring and general tips for your best sunrise experience at Pico do Arieiro!
+Whether you only watch the sunrise at Pico do Arieiro or also plan to do the Pico to Pico hike, below is a list of things to bring and general tips for your best sunrise experience at Pico do Arieiro!

-- Wear comfortable shoes, hiking shoes are the best (especially for the hike itself).
+• Wear comfortable shoes, hiking shoes are the best (especially for the hike itself).
 But sturdy sneakers are good as well for sunrise at the viewpoints.

-- Arrive half an hour before sunrise time.
+• Arrive half an hour before sunrise time.
 This gives you the time to find a good spot to install yourself.
 Also the glow before sunrise is magical as well to witness.
 If you want to go before sunrise to Miradouro do Ninho da Manta, take into account an extra 20 minutes to hike to this viewpoint.

-- Of course bring your camera (eventually tripod) and a drone if you have one.
+• Of course, bring your camera (eventually tripod) and a drone if you have one.
 This will be a memory for your lifetime!
-In the next paragraph some photography tips for sunrise at Pico do Arieiro to help you find the best spots and angles.
+In the next paragraph, some photography tips for sunrise at Pico do Arieiro to help you find the best spots and angles.

 Photography tips for Pico do Arieiro

-- Make sure to arrive about 30 minutes before sunrise.
+• Make sure to arrive about 30 minutes before sunrise.
 This will give you the time to search for a good spot and set up your composition.
 Take into account that if you want to watch sunrise at Miradouro do Ninho da Manta you’ll need to hike for about 20 minutes to that balcony.
 Miradouro Juncal is only a 5 – 10 minute walk from the parking lot.

-- Try different angles in combination with several focal lengths.
+• Try different angles in combination with several focal lengths.
 The natural playground will give you lots of options to get yourself on a higher perspective.
-In this way you’re not limited to one angle but you can shoot three or four different angles giving your pictures a different view every time.
-Of course always make sure to stay safe when exploring around on the rocks!
+In this way, you’re not limited to one angle but you can shoot three or four different angles giving your pictures a different view every time.
+Of course, always make sure to stay safe when exploring around on the rocks!

-- Use the natural surroundings as foreground such as a part of the rock or the tall grass.
+• Use the natural surroundings as foreground such as a part of the rock or the tall grass.
 This will give your photo more depth and perspective.

-- Make a time-lapse of the moving clouds.
+• Make a time-lapse of the moving clouds.

 Pico do Arieiro to Pico Ruivo hike